 Since the birth of my blog, I have consistently received emails from parents and caregivers all over the world who do not have access to an energetic team of ABA professionals, don’t have ABA agencies/schools in their area, or can’t afford to pay for ABA therapy.
 These parents inevitably want to know “How can I do this ABA thing??”

-As I have stated on my blog before, research clearly and consistently demonstrates that in the best case scenarios about ½ of the kiddos with Autism who receive quality ABA from an early age will go on to achieve typical functioning across adaptive, play, social, and academic domains.
-Even for that other 50% who do not achieve typical functioning, they make large, substantial gains compared to the kiddos who receive no ABA.
+As I have stated on my blog before, research clearly and consistently demonstrates that in the best case scenarios slightly ½ of the kiddos with Autism who receive quality and intensive ABA from an early age will go on to achieve typical functioning across adaptive, play, social, and academic domains.
+Even for those who don't make those huge gains, they still make substantial gains and improvements compared to the kiddos who receive no ABA.

 What does ABA look like in the best case scenario?
 Well, here is a free resource describing what an excellent quality ABA program looks like.
 To briefly summarize, a quality ABA intervention program should:

 The sad truth is not every child has realistic access to quality ABA programs, for a variety of reasons.
 That doesn’t mean the child doesn’t NEED ABA, or wouldn’t benefit greatly from ABA, it just means they don’t receive it.

 So to those parents and caregivers, my advice is to DIY: Do It Yourself.

 Empower yourself and help your child at the same time.
 Would it be great if everyone had quality ABA treatment options?
 Of course!
 But if that isn’t a reality for you, please don’t feel as if all hope is lost.
 I don't think a systematic and intensive treatment method like DTT is realistic for a parent to implement (with no professional help) but methodologies like Incidental Teaching could easily be incorporated into the day of a busy parent.